Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

 We associate to $w$ the sequences $n_1=1, \dots, n_{l}$, $m_1=1, \dots, m_{l}$ and $M_1=Id, \dots, M_{l}$ defined by the recursive properties,

 Let $s \in I$ such that we can apply Rauzy-Veech inductions corresponding to $w$ to the element of $\IetFam 1 1$ of lengths $(s, 1-s)$.
-The induced AIET after all the steps of the induction is in $\IetFam {m_{l}} {n_{l}}$ and its length vector is
+The induced AI after all the steps of the induction is in $\IetFam {m_{l}} {n_{l}}$ and its length vector is